hoel-bagard/python-ocr/README.md

 ### Making some labelled data
 I'm following the approach from the [Synthetic Data for Text Localisation in Natural Images](https://arxiv.org/pdf/1604.06646.pdf) paper (paper that created the SynthText dataset).
 Due to the ultimate goal of this project not being set in the usual "real world" setting, I'm going for non DL approaches.

-#### Segmentation
+#### Segmentation / Contour detection
-- [x] The paper corresponding to the SynthText dataset can be found [here](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/papers/amfm_pami2010.pdf).
-There is no code for it though.
+- [x] The paper used to generate contours for the SynthText dataset can be found [here](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/papers/amfm_pami2010.pdf).
+There is no code for it though (maybe [here](https://github.com/jponttuset/mcg)).
+- [ ] The paper introducing UCM (I think) is [here](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.123.9972&rep=rep1&type=pdf).
+- [x] The [COB paper](https://arxiv.org/pdf/1701.04658v2.pdf) builds upon previous methods by adding DL to them (skimmed trough it).
+Code is [here](https://github.com/kmaninis/COB).
-- [ ] The [Image Segmentation Using Hierarchical Merge Tree paper](https://github.com/MarkMoHR/Awesome-Edge-Detection-Papers) seems to build uppon the previous paper, and does give the [C++ code](https://github.com/tingliu/glia). (would require making a python wrapping)
+- [ ] The [Image Segmentation Using Hierarchical Merge Tree paper](https://arxiv.org/pdf/1505.06389.pdf) seems to build uppon the previous paper, and does give the [C++ code](https://github.com/tingliu/glia). (would require making a python wrapping)
-- [ ] [This github](https://github.com/MarkMoHR/Awesome-Edge-Detection-Papers) contains a list of segmentation papers.
+- [ ] [This github](https://github.com/MarkMoHR/Awesome-Edge-Detection-Papers) contains a list of edge detection papers.

+Note: OpenCV also has a [function to detect contours](https://docs.opencv.org/3.4/df/d0d/tutorial_find_contours.html) (there is even [a tutorial](https://learnopencv.com/contour-detection-using-opencv-python-c/)).
+However it doesn't seem like it would be good enough.

 ## OCR
 ### References